Why representation matters

 Opportunity

-The motto “you can’t be what you can’t see” is particularly pertinent when it comes to representation in business.
+The motto “You can’t be what you can’t see” is particularly pertinent when it comes to representation in business.
 It refers to the fact it can be difficult for people of underrepresented groups to pursue opportunities when they don’t know they’re available.
 Because if you don’t see people like you in aspirational roles, you might internalise that the position isn’t open to people like you.

 Alternatively, think back to a time in your career when you’ve realised someone on the leadership team is similar to you in some way – whether that’s their background, career history or personality.
 It no doubt gave you some hope or motivation that you could achieve the same thing if you wanted to!